uptoolkit/js-config-helper/README.md

 This package is a part of the [UpToolkit](https://uptoolkit.com)

-## License

-The MIT License (MIT).
-Please see [License File](LICENSE.md) for more information.

-## Treeware

-This package is a [https://treeware.org](Treeware).

-If you use it in production, then we kindly propose that you buy the world a tree to thank us for our work.
+## Licence            This package is [Treeware](https://treeware.earth).
+If you use it in production, then we ask that you [**buy the world a tree**](https://plant.treeware.earth/uptoolkit/js-config-helper) to thank us for our work.
 By contributing to the Treeware forest you’ll be creating employment for local families and restoring wildlife habitats.